All Supporting Data

 - Tech Enablement and Infrastructure Strategic Initiatives: Transformation & Innovation Program (T.I.P) - Performance tracked through the completion of action steps

-- Deferred Maintenance Campus Spending
+- Deferred Maintenance Campus Spending and Backlog

 - Tuition Stabilization Plan Ratio

 - Other Revenue

 - Percent of student, faculty and staff from diverse backgrounds (by gender, ethnicity, veterans and disability)

 - Inclusion - Over time, we will track data to measure progress based on climate survey questions